Far North Queensland: New Arrivals in the Far North

 The Don Juan

-The 67 aboard the Don Juan were the first of the estimated 60, 000 South Sea Islanders transported to Australia.
+The 67 aboard the Don Juan were the first of the estimated 60 000 South Sea Islanders transported to Australia.
 They arrived on 807 voyages to work on Queensland sugar farms between 1863 and 1904.
 Thirty per cent of those brought to Australia died because they lacked immunity to many of the diseases common to the European community.
-The expansion of sugar plantations in Australia created market destinations for blackbirders.

 The inhumane trade in Pacific Labour drew criticism from many sectors.
 But it was the White Australia Policy and the desire to protect white Australians jobs, that finally ended the trade.